A Beginner's Guide to Snorkeling

 Additionally, you will tire yourself out quickly and not cover much distance without a pair of snorkeling fins.
 Compared to scuba diving fins and freediving fins, snorkeling fins tend to be smaller in size because there is no need for much propulsion force.
 Although, It is not uncommon to see snorkelers with scuba diving fins.
 Even though you aren’t carrying heavy scuba gear, if you want stronger propelling force you can get fins with small to medium-length blades.

 There are three different types of fins: paddle fins, hinge fins, and split fins, each one with a different propulsion technique.
 Not only do you have to choose between the fin blade but also decide if you want an open-heel foot pocket or a full-foot pocket.
 Full-foot fins don't require additional footwear, you can slip them on your bare feet and go.
 Open-heel fins, on the other hand, require wearing booties on your feet.
 Booties also act as water shoes when not diving which are perfect for protecting your feet from rocks and hot sand.
 Open-heel fins are recommended for a beginner snorkeler because not only are they easy to don and doff but the booties provide an extra layer of comfort and protection.
-Everything just mentioned and more are explained in detail in our Scuba Fins Buyer’s Guide
+Everything just mentioned and more are explained in detail in our Scuba Fins Buyer’s Guide.

 Lastly, unless the area you plan to snorkel in is exclusively for swimming/snorkeling, it is essential and in some areas a legal requirement that you take a dive flag with you to make your presence known to boats, jet skis, and other water goers.
 Also, it is highly recommended to protect your body from the sun for a safe and enjoyable snorkeling experience.
 When snorkeling, your back is exposed to harmful UV rays.
 Depending on the water temperature, you can protect your skin with either a wetsuit, rashguard, or reef-safe sunscreen.
 There are additional things you should bring because when embarking on an adventure, one never sets off empty-handed.
 Along with your snorkel gear and dive flag, you may want to bring a towel, a change of clothes, some drinking water (in a reusable bottle preferably), and maybe a snack.
 We also recommend a snorkeling vest to help ensure safety.
 Finally, you should have a bag to help you carry everything, that way you are not fumbling trying to hold everything on your way to the water.